drand/website/docs/blog/2021-08-10-drand-is-1-year-old.md

     - Anniversary
     - Updates
 ---

-# Drand celebrates one year as a randomness service and has completed 1M rounds

 Drand, the distributed randomness beacon, introduced to serve as a foundational randomness service for the Internet, surpassed 1M rounds on July 7, 2021!
 Drand mainnet was launched in July 2020 and received a significant update on August 10, 2020.
 This update included a number of key features, such as its 3-layer network architecture, client implementations in Go, and Javascript, _round to timestamp_ guarantees, deployment monitoring, and [may other improvements](https://drand.love/blog/2020/08/10/drand-launches-v1-0/).